AracelizGomes/CodeU/README.md

 ## Our Project

-Hello!
-We are Team 34 and this is our Chat App.
-On our Chat App, you can connect with others through common interests, creating private and group messages, create and customize your own profile page and monitor your activity!
+ Chat Application Features:
+ Connect with others through Interest Conversations
+ Create Private and Group Conversations
+ Customize their Profile Page and monitor their activity

 ## Contributing